Senither/Hypixel-Skyblock-Leaderboard/README.md

 #### Guilds

-The guilds is a list of Hypixel guild IDs that the API should track, any guild ID on the list will automatically be scanned every 24 hours.
+The guilds is a list of Hypixel guild IDs that the API should track, any guild ID on the list will automatically be scanned every 24 hours, the list is formatted as a JSON object, where the key is the guild ID, and the value is either `null` or another JSON object with the guilds meta data.

 ## License